 Moneyfarm vs Nutmeg - products

-Both Moneyfarm and Nutmeg have stocks and shares ISAs, GIAs and a SIPP.
-However, Nutmeg goes one step further by also offering a lifetime ISA (LISA) and a junior ISA (JISA), which are useful for those looking for different investment options.
-That said, Moneyfarm states it has plans to launch a JISA in the near future.
+Both Moneyfarm and Nutmeg have stocks and shares ISAs, GIAs, JISAs and a SIPP.
+However, Nutmeg goes one step further by also offering a lifetime ISA (LISA), which is useful for those looking for different investment options.

 Moneyfarm vs Nutmeg - portfolios